Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 • Optional: 1 teaspoon vegetable glycerin

-Note: I am not a Doctor but we recommend caution when using any of these repellents on young children.
+Note: I am not a Doctor, but we recommend caution when using these repellents on young children.
 Always do a small patch test to look for an allergic reaction.

 Citronella Oil Insect Spray

-All natural Citronella oil has been used for many years as a common insect repellent.
+All-natural Citronella oil has been a common insect repellent for many years.

 Lavender oil is often added to improve the odor.